-- After your operation you will be kept in the theatre recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure, and breathing and wound regularly.
-You may experience a headache while you have your packs in.
-It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - You will have a pack in your ear.
-This will be removed when you go to clinic three weeks after your operation.
-There may also be a bandage around your head to prevent a blood clot forming in your wound.
-This will be taken off before discharge.

-- The nursing staff will also advise you when you can start taking sips of water.
-Anaesthetic drugs can make some people sick.
+- After your operation you will be kept in the recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure, and breathing and wound regularly. - You may experience a headache while you have your packs in.
+It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - The nursing staff will also advise you when you can start taking sips of water. - Anaesthetics can make some people sick.
 If you feel sick we advise you not to drink until this feeling has passed.
 The nursing staff may offer an injection to help this sick feeling go away. - The first time you get out of bed, please make sure you ask a nurse to be with you.
 This is in case you feel dizzy.
-You may experience this dizziness for a couple of days. - If you wear glasses, you must protect the wound behind your ear to prevent infection.